SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 and a 32-bit signed integer is of type `Int32`.
 Like all types in Swift, these integer types have capitalized names.

+Integer types behave like most arithmetic you do by hand: integers represent exact numbers, and integer math produces results without approximating.
+This makes integers suitable for counting and other calculations where all of your numbers are exact --- think of operations like finding the longest line in a text file or adding up prices on a receipt.
+XXX fixed-point math

 ### Integer Bounds

 You can access the minimum and maximum values of each integer type